myltiplex1/MFA-System-Using-Face-and-Voice-Recognition-for-a-Physical-Access-Device/README.md

 ## 🔒 Expected impact

-This system strengthens security where single-factor authentication is insufficient.
+This device strengthens security where single-factor authentication is insufficient.

 Applications:
 - Banks and financial institutions